parrt/msds501/notes/programming.md

 The `+1` indicates an "add one to accumulated value" operation applied at each step.

-### Merge
+### Combine

-As a variation on map, we can merge or combine values from multiple input sequences to form a new sequence.
+As a variation on map, we can combine or merge values from multiple input sequences to form a new sequence.
 For example, to compute the cost of a sales transaction, we multiply the quantity times the unit price.
 In a spreadsheet, that looks like this:

 <img src=images/map-formula.png width=250>